hybridgroup/gobot/platforms/ble/README.md

 ### Windows

 You will need to have a GCC compiler such as [mingw-w64](https://github.com/mingw-w64/mingw-w64) installed in order to use BLE on Windows.

 ## How To Connect

 When using BLE a "peripheral" aka "server" is something you connect to such a a pulse meter.
 A "central" aka "client" is what does the connecting, such as your computer or mobile phone.

 You need to know the BLE ID of the peripheral you want to connect to.
 The Gobot BLE client adaptor also lets you connect to a peripheral by friendly name.

-### Ubuntu
+### Connect on Ubuntu

 On Linux the BLE code will need to run as a root user account.
 The easiest way to accomplish this is probably to use `go build` to build your program, and then to run the requesting executable using `sudo`.

 For example:

     go build examples/minidrone.go
     sudo ./minidrone AA:BB:CC:DD:EE

-### Windows
+### Connect on Windows

 Hopefully coming soon...